Chains74/CI-MS1/README.md

 HTML was used to define the basic structure of the site.
 Utilising standard HTML elements such as Divs, Unordered and Ordered lists and Paragraphs.

 - CSS3:
-Cascading Style Sheets were used to style the pages of the sites by using user created and exisint Bootstrap classes.
+Cascading Style Sheets were used to style the pages of the sites by using user created and existing HTML and Bootstrap classes.

 - [Bootstrap 4](https://getbootstrap.com):
-Bootstrap 4 was used to help structure the rown and columns for the Bootstrap grid on the Skills page.
+Bootstrap 4 was used to help structure the rows and columns for the Bootstrap grid on the Skills page.
 It was also utilised for the Contact form on the contacts page, to allow the form fields to stack on top of each other at smaller screen sizes.

 - [Google Fonts](https://fonts.google.com/):
 Was used for the 3 fonts used in the website for the body and headings.